 - The announcement that the facility’s surveillance will be enhanced, through an increased police presence, bears no consequences for the spread of the virus and does not guarantee the safety of refugees or employees.
-Instead it leads to unequal access to fundamental human rights (health, protection, hygiene, etc.), posing grave danger for their lives.
+Instead, it leads to unequal access to fundamental human rights (health, protection, hygiene, etc.), posing a grave danger to their lives.

 - ACTION FOR EDUCATION

 - DIOTIMA- CENTRE FOR RESEARCH ON WOMEN’S ISSUES

 - HELP REFUGEES

 - HIAS HELLAS

 - INTERNATIONAL RESCUE COMMITTEE(IRC)

 - LEGAL CENTER LESVOS

 - LESVOS SOLIDARITY

 - NETWORK FOR CHILDREN’S RIGHTS